ncatlab/nlab-content/pages/3/9/5/7/17593/content.md

 ## Idea

 An object is _scale invariant_ if it is preserved by global rescaling of length.
-An object is _conformally invariant_ if it is preserved by transformations that preserve angles, hence by _local_ rescaling of length.
+An object is _conformally invariant_ if it is preserved by transformations that preserve angles between the tangents to smooth curves at their intersections, hence by _local_ rescaling of length.

 ## Related concepts